Colorectal Cancer Experts Promote Screenings, Early Detection

 “We’ve seen how early detection can save lives and it’s important for people to have an in-depth conversation with their doctor about being screened, said Dr. Barfield.
 “Screening is our strongest defense against colorectal cancer.”

 Colonoscopies are considered the gold standard for detecting cancer, but the Cancer Center also offers free take-home kits, an alternative for those without insurance coverage.
 The kits, known as fecal immunochemical tests (FIT), detect blood in the stool and can provide early detection of cancer.
-The Cancer Center will provide FIT kits throughout March.

 Mary Bird Perkins-Our Lady of the Lake Cancer Center is the most comprehensive cancer center in Louisiana offering patients the convenience of receiving high-quality, advanced care close to home.
-The Cancer Center is part of the National Cancer Institute Community Cancer Centers Program (NCCCP), a group of competitively selected cancer centers that are developing a national model for community cancer care.
+The Cancer Center is part of the National Cancer Institute Community Cancer Centers Program (NCCCP), a group of competitively selected cancer centers that is developing a national model for community cancer care.